alopezgit/DESC/README.md

 ## Citation
-If you use DESC for your research, you can cite the paper using the following Bibtex entry:
+If you use DESC for your research, you can cite the paper using the following Bibtex entries:
 ```
 @inproceedings{lopez2020desc,
   title={DESC: Domain Adaptation for Depth Estimation via Semantic Consistency},
   author={Lopez-Rodriguez, Adrian and Mikolajczyk, Krystian},
   booktitle={British Machine Vision Conference (BMVC)},
   year={2020}
+}
+@article{lopez2022desc,
+  title={Desc: Domain adaptation for depth estimation via semantic consistency},
+  author={Lopez-Rodriguez, Adrian and Mikolajczyk, Krystian},
+  journal={International Journal of Computer Vision},
+  pages={1--20},
+  year={2022},
+  publisher={Springer}
 }
 ```